-TYPE: Dollars

-TERM: Up to 27 Months

 PURPOSE: Provides funding to help increase the academic achievement of all students by ensuring that all teachers are highly qualified to teach.

 ELIGIBILITY: LEAs, charter schools, and Private Schools are eligible to apply for funding.
 Private Schools will be required to collaborate with LEAs when applying.
-Application must be approved prior to the LEA/charter school

-receiving the allotment.